ProfHariSeldon/CppND-Capstone-Hello-World/README.md

 ## Basic Build Instructions

 1. git clone https://github.com/ProfHariSeldon/CppND-Capstone-Hello-World.git
+2. Check that squeezenet_v1.1.caffemodel, squeezenet_v1.1.prototxt, and CMakeLists.txt are in top level GitHub project directory.
+3. Check that launch.json and settings.json are in ./.vscode directory
-2. Check that make, cmake, gcc/g++, and Visual Studio Code are installed.
+4. Check that make, cmake, gcc/g++, and Visual Studio Code are installed.
+Install them if not installed.
-3. Install Open CV 4 (see above section)
+5. Install Open CV 4 (see above section)
-4. Make a build directory in the top level directory: `mkdir build && cd build`
+6. Make a build directory in the top level directory: `mkdir build && cd build`
-5. Compile: `cmake .. && make`
+7. Compile: `cmake .. && make`
-6. Run it: `./classifier`.
+8. Run it: `./classifier`.

 ## How I got this repo's resources